SeanCode86/SeanCode86/README.md

      the problem of how information is presented, and accessed in user experience.
 It's a big reason why I advocate cryptocurrency, if that can make any sense to you! 😉

 - 📫 How to reach me ...
-For now -> captainbrunton@gmail.com
+For now -> captainbrunton@gmail.com or mrY2k@mail.com

 ## 🏠 Projects